 Delivering products and services to meet expectations is a constant demand for today's businesses.
-Managers who know how to manage and exceed expectations better meet client needs.
+In other words managers who know how to manage and exceed expectations better meet client needs.
 Which improve their business climates.

 The first step is to establish realistic expectations.
 This is done through early communications and documentation if required for the product or service you are providing.
 You have to ensure that the expectations are realistic and achievable.
 If they're not, you can--and should—stop and institute expectations that meet reality.
 The key here is to balance your team's abilities with the client’s needs.
 Being clear and honest about what can be delivered and what the plan goes a long way in instilling confidence and creating satisfaction when the job is complete.

 As can be seen in the attached graphic you can visualize the expectation environment delivery as to concentric circles.